AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     The maximum terminal velocity increases as the density of the core particle increases.

 The maximum upflow velocity in the bottom of an upflow clarifier is limited by the maximum terminal velocity of the flocs.
 The flocs can grow to an even larger size while sliding down the plate settlers, but when they begin freefall they break apart and reach this maximum terminal velocity.
-The terminal velocity will also have direct influence on the concentration of the flocnet.
+The terminal velocity will also have direct influence on the concentration of the floc filter.